MaxThom/mir/book/src/using_mir/device_sdk.md

 At the core of the devices, it is the device unique identifier or `deviceId`.

 It is the responsibility of the dev/user to manage those ids.
 In a near future, the system will provide different generation methods and helpers such as UUID, MAC address, load from files, etc.
+In the mean time, it is yours to implement.
+We can have many deployments of the same device code as long as each device have a unique id.

-In this example, the deviceId will be `weather_dev`.
+In this example, the deviceId will be hardcoded to `weather_dev`.
 The SDK use a builder pattern to get started:

 ```go